ADHD And Depression: Is There A Link?

 How are depression and ADHD related?

-At first glance, it would seem that one of these conditions might not have much to do with the other.
+At first glance, ADHD and depression might not seem to be related.
 If you have depression, you may feel low and not want to engage with the world or anything in it.
 You could withdraw and struggle to interact with anyone, even your loved ones and closest friends.
+Contrarily, ADHD can cause hyperactive behavior.

-When you have ADHD, on the other hand, you may be capable of going out and being sociable.
-The hardships usually come from a lack of concentration skills.
-However, the key difference between ADHD and depression lies in their core symptoms: depression mainly involves persistent feelings of sadness and loss of interest, while ADHD is characterized by difficulties with attention, hyperactivity, and impulsiveness.
-Still, Some symptoms of depression overlap with those of ADHD, so it can be hard to tell them apart.
+The difference between ADHD and depression lies in their core symptoms: depression mainly involves persistent feelings of sadness and loss of interest, while difficulties with attention, hyperactivity, and impulsiveness characterize ADHD.
+Still, some symptoms of depression overlap with those of ADHD, so telling them apart can be challenging.
 Reports suggest that anger management issues and aggression could also be present in people with major depressive disorder and ADHD.

 Therapy